0

 Tantalum (Ta), Titanium (Ti), Copper (Cu)

-Ultra-high purity, nanometer control, uniform thin films
+Ultra-high purity, nanometer-level thickness, uniform films

 Flat Panel Displays